wily-james/wani/README.md

 ```
 wani r
 ```
+You can view the review or lesson help by typing '?' during a lesson or review session.
 You can quit a review session at any time (with ctrl+c), and your progress will be saved locally and/or uploaded to WaniKani servers.

 Do your lessons:
 ```
 wani l
 ```

+## HOTKEYS

+wani hotkeys are similar to those of the WaniKani web application.
+View the help page during a review or lesson session by typing '?' (a question mark).

 ## CONFIGURATION